GPortfolio/GPortfolio/README.md

 ## Introducing

 Create your portfolio website using webpack.
-Select your template, fill in the information config.js, _base.scss file and ready.
+Select your template, fill in the information config.js, _base.scss files and upload to server.

-## How to install

-- Fork this repo to our profile
-- Rename repository name to "*.github.io"
-- Fill "./src/config.js" with your information.
-- Also fill in the file "./src/_base.scss"
-- Console "npm run build"
-- Console "git push -u origin"
-- Wait a few minutes, then open your site: "*.github.io"

-(*) - your username

 ## Benefits

 - Documented code
 - Webpack + babel + es6
-- Progressive Web Apps (PWA)
 - Only the most necessary dependencies
 - Generating html code (HtmlWebpackPlugin)
 - The largest estimates in the audit (Lighthouse)
 - Common configuration files for all templates (config.js, _base.scss)
+- Progressive Web Apps (PWA), website is accessible without internet

+## How to start

+- Fork this repo to your profile
+- Rename repository name to "{login}.github.io"
+- Console "cd /to/your/project"
+- Console "npm install"
+- Fill out the files with your information + image and stuff: "./src/config.js" and "./src/_base.scss"
+- Console "npm run build"
+- Console "git push -u origin"
+- Wait a few minutes, then open your site: "{login}.github.io"

+*{login} - your username on Github.

 ## Development Setup